paulloz/godot-ink/README.md

 An [ink](https://github.com/inkle/ink) integration for [Godot Engine](https://github.com/godotengine/godot).

 **🔔 This version is only compatible with Godot 3.
-If you are looking to use Godot 4, please head to the [dedicated branch](https://github.com/paulloz/godot-ink/tree/godot-v4).**
+If you are looking to use Godot 4, please head to the [main branch](https://github.com/paulloz/godot-ink/tree/main).**

 ## Requirements